MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcbasetabctrl-class.md

 ```

 ### Remarks
- By default, this member is `FALSE`.
+ By default, this member is FALSE.

 ##  <a name="movetab"></a>  CMFCBaseTabCtrl::MoveTab